 Where should you get it from?

-Any lending institution that issues a mortgage is required, by law to ask borrowers if they wish to ensure their mortgage.
+Any lending institution that issues a mortgage is required, by law to ask borrowers if they wish to insure their mortgage.
 That’s why it is almost automatic for lenders to offer a mortgage life insurance to their mortgagor and that becomes an extension of their service and business as well.

 Oftentimes, people will feel that they are obligated to buy the coverage from their lender, especially for new buyers and for those who feel this is most convenient for them.
 They aren’t aware that they have the option to turn down their lender’s offer or buy their own coverage from other providers or even, not to buy such insurance at all.
-Not buying insurance is not recommendable.
+Not buying an insurance is not recommendable.

 What is the ‘right’ mortgage life insurance protection?